essdocs/sims.primary.en-gb/_docs/getting-started/navigation.md

 ## The main menu

-It's hard to miss SIMS's main menu.
-But in case you did, it's the bright pink button, top left of the app.
+Wherever you are in the application, the menu is always available at the top of the screen.

+The menu helps you search for and launch screens.

 {% include image.html url="shots/menu.png" title="The main menu" %}